hofjs/hof/README.md

 ### Services

-There is no special feature for the implemantation of services.
+There is no special feature for the implementation of services.
 So these can be realized as Plain Old JavaScript Objects.
 However, it is recommended to retrieve data in the **construct method of the root component** of the app, so that after assigning the asynchronously loaded data to a reactive property, the state is automatically passed to the child components.

 ```js